-Cash and cash equivalents
+Cash and Cash Equivalents

 The Company considers all short-term investments with an original maturity of three months or less when purchased to be cash equivalents.
-The Company did not have any cash equivalents as of December 31, 2019.
+The Company did not have any cash equivalents as of December 31, 2020 and 2019 respectively.

-Marketable securities held in Trust Account
+Marketable Securities Held in Trust Account

+At December 31, 2020, the assets held in the Trust Account were substantially held in money market funds, which are invested in U.S. Treasury Securities.
 At December 31, 2019, the assets held in the Trust Account were substantially held in U.S. Treasury Bills.